A Rich Seam

 In 2016, Doncaster Council commissioned internationally renowned sculptor, Laurence Edwards, to design a sculpture to commemorate Doncaster’s rich mining heritage.

-The sculpture will be located in Doncaster Town Centre on Printing Office Street.
-Plans to implement the sculpture were delayed due to Covid-19, however new plans are being developed to see the sculpture arrive in Doncaster early 2021.
+The sculpture is located in Doncaster Town Centre on Printing Office Street.
+Plans to implement the sculpture were delayed due to Covid-19, however new plans were developed to see the sculpture arrive in Doncaster early 2021.

 In 2018, a Spacehive crowdfunding campaign was backed by individuals, community groups, businesses and the Mayor Ros Jones, raising over £130,000 to enable the making of the ‘A Rich Seam’ mining sculpture.